 Some aviculturists combine an interest in conservation of rare or unusual species with an interest in income-producing birds.

-Although the goals of these individual aviculturists may vary, the success of their bird farms will depend upon using good avicultural husbandry practices and the Closed Aviary Concept.
+Although the goals of these individual aviculturists may vary, the success of their bird facilities will depend upon using good avicultural husbandry practices and the Closed Aviary Concept.

 Preparing for MAP Certification: